Aviatore/vcf2caps/README.md

 ### License

 This software is licensed under the GNU General Public License v3.0.
-See LICENSE.txt for more information.
+See LICENSE for more information.